 The Department of Political Science offers graduate study leading to the doctor of philosophy in political science.
-The department accepts students only for the Ph.D. program, but a master's degree can be obtained en route to the Ph.D.
+The department admits students only for the Ph.D. program, but a master's degree may be obtained en route to the Ph.D.

 The Ph.D. is earned through a combination of coursework and dissertation.
 The program is designed to provide students with both a general training in political science and the opportunity to specialize in their areas of interest.